 Other notes on automatic translation

-With the automatically pre-translated text from step 2 above, all default text and buttons have been professionally pre-translated into various countries: , , , , , , , , , , , , , , , , , , , , , , .
+With the automatically pre-translated text from step 2 above, all default text and buttons have been professionally pre-translated for various countries: , , , , , , , , , , , , , , , , , , , , , , .

 With the automatically pre-translated text from step 2 above, newly added text (conjoint attributes and levels and additional questions) are Google-translated.
 Please review these items carefully.

 You can preview the survey across various languages by clicking on the preview buttons (highlighted below).